sandhawke/trust-in-science/README.md

 ## Some Signals of Trust in Science

 When should we trust science?
 Thread.
-Fave your favorites & add what's missing! #TrustScienceWhen #SignalsOfTrust  Big thanks to folks who elsewhere suggested items and inspired this, decloak if you like
+Fave your favorites & add what's missing! #TrustScienceWhen #SignalsOfTrust  Big thanks to folks who anonymously suggested items and inspired this

 1. I have more trust in science when I see a robust debate eventually coming to agreement #TrustScienceWhen
 1. I have more trust in science when it links to the raw downloadable data #TrustScienceWhen